 The differences between “France French” and Canadian French have often been compared to those of American English and British English, although this is a hotly contested debate – the relationship is perhaps more akin to that of Portuguese and Brazilian Portuguese.

-Accents and pronunciations, like between the US and the UK, are also noted differences, sometimes to the extent that a Canadian francophone may be required to modify their accent in Europe to be understood.
+Accents and pronunciations, like between the US and the UK, or between the BBC and CBS, are also noted differences, sometimes to the extent that a Canadian francophone may be required to modify their accent in Europe to be understood.
 The major differences, however, are in vocabulary.

 Quebecois vs French — literal differences